kurmetaubanov/va-q/README.md

 1. Open the deployed URL in a browser:
    - https://renewed-causal-phoenix.ngrok-free.app/

-2. Click the **START** button to initiate the assistant.
+2. Click **START** to begin interacting with the assistant.

-3. The assistant will begin speaking.
-Wait until the **Tap to record** button appears, which indicates it is ready to listen.
-4. **Always** tap **Tap to record** before you speak.
-If you do not tap record, the assistant will not listen.
-5. Speak your request (scheduling-related or unrelated).
-6. **Always** tap **Stop recording** immediately after you finish speaking.
-If you do not stop recording, the assistant will not process your message correctly.
-7. Wait for the assistant’s reply, then repeat the same cycle for each new turn: **Tap to record** → speak → **Stop recording**.
+3. Speak naturally when prompted.
+The assistant listens automatically — no recording controls are required.

+4. You can **interrupt the assistant at any time by speaking** if you don’t want to wait for it to finish.

+5. Click **STOP** only if you want to forcefully end the current session.

-8. Continue until all scheduling details are collected and confirmed.
+6. Continue the conversation until all scheduling details are collected and confirmed.

+7. After you confirm the booking, the assistant will **automatically finalize the session**.

-9. After final confirmation, the assistant provides an `.ics` file to download.
+8. Once finalized, an `.ics` calendar file will appear for download.

-10. Import the downloaded file into your preferred calendar app (Google Calendar, Outlook, Mozilla Thunderbird, Apple Calendar, etc.).
+9. Import the downloaded file into your preferred calendar app (Google Calendar, Outlook, Apple Calendar, etc.).

 ## What this agent does